tupilabs/vue-lumino/README.md

 ![](./demo.gif)

-Lumino “is a library for building interactive web applications”.
+Lumino *“is a library for building interactive web applications”*.
 It is used by JupyterLab to create the top menu bar, widgets with close/maximize buttons, and other components that allow users to create web applications.